ULB-Darmstadt/shacl-form/README.md

       form.addEventListener('change', event => {
         // check if form validates according to the SHACL shapes if (event.detail?.valid) {
-          // get data graph as RDF triples and log them to the browser console.
+          // get data graph as RDF triples and log them to the browser console const data = form.serialize('application/ld+json')
-          // you can also call form.toRDF() to get the entered data as a Quad[]. const data = form.toRDFTurtle()
           console.log('entered form data', data)
           // store the data somewhere, e.g. in a triple store }